Herzog Ernst: Historical context

 This story was very popular in the Middle Ages in Germany, as evidenced by the number of manuscripts that have been found in a wide range of places.
 It was popular due to its fantastical descriptions of the Orient and far away lands (a popular topic due to the Second Crusade), and also its introduction of the concept of chivalry.

 Herzog Ernst is usually grouped under the heading 'Spielmannsdichtung' or 'Spielmannsepos'.
 This term is used to describe a handful of other manuscripts of the time, due to the assumption that they were written and told by Spielmänner (a kind of jester).
 However, this term has recently been disputed, as these works are considered too complex to have been written by Spielmänner, who are generally thought to have been uneducated.

+Versions

+The earliest extant version of Herzog Ernst, known as Herzog Ernst A, is a fragmented vernacular version written in the mid-twelfth century.
+The text of this version was transmitted in both Latin and German throughout the Middle Ages.
+Version B is a vernacular text written in rhyming couplets and was likely written and read in a courtly context.
+Version C focuses more strongly on the religious themes and morals; it was almost certainly written in a monastery.
+This version also expands the role of Adelheid, Ernst's mother, who was identified as Adelaide of Italy.
+The author of version E, which was written in hexameters, is identified as Odo von Magdeburg.

 Other works

 The following were also produced around this period: